NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/docs/dps/sip/1.0/metadata/_index.md

 On the **package** level preservation and digital provenance metadata describes the origin of the **package**, where it come from and how it has come into being.
 Preservation metadata typically describes digital processes, actions and events, and the outcomes of these.

+We recommend that certain types of preservation metadata are submitted as [events via the Submission API](/content/docs/dps/api/submission/_index.md).
+Preservation metadata submitted through the API are recorded in a dedicated database, just like events that occur within the preservation environment (DPS).
+When disseminated, this provides a clearer overview of all events associated with an object.
+Submitters are free to include additional types or more preservation metadata in the package (SIP).

 | File location in SIP        | Example files                  | METS-element |
 | ------------------------ | ------------------------------ | -------------- |
 | `/representations/*/metadata/preservation/` | <ul><li> ScanityTransfer.xml<br><li> MAVIS_film_carrier.xml (ved digitalisering)<br><li> MAVIS_sound_carrier_*.xml (ved digitalisering)<br><li> PREMIS events</ul> | `digiprovMD` |